 Maryland‘s Eastern Shore gains fame for its beaches as well as for its seafood, especially its Maryland Blue Crabs.
 Ocean City attracts a lively see-and- be-seen crowd to its boardwalk.
 For quieter shores, visit Assateague Island–the northern two-thirds are in Maryland.
 Assateague State Park has beaches and some of the island’s famous wild ponies can be seen in the marshes.
 Midshipman stroll Annapolis, home to the U.S. Naval Academy.
 In Baltimore, see 17,000 critters at the National Aquarium and watch and the Orioles play at Camden Yards.
 During the Civil War the farms and fields of Antietam National Battlefield, Sharpsburg, saw the bloodiest one day battle in American history.

 The nation’s capital, Washington, DC, a.k.a the District of Columbia, is a graceful city of monuments, memorials and government buildings whose wide avenues and open spaces were designed to mirror the budding nation’s heroic aspirations.
 To tour the The White House, the United States Capitol, and the Pentagon, check their websites for advanced tickets.
-The Lincoln, Washington, and Jefferson memorials as well as the Washington Monument stand as city icons.
+The Lincoln, and Jefferson memorials as well as the Washington Monument stand as city icons.
 The newest jewel in the crown of Smithsonian Museums, the National Museum of African American History and Culture is so popular that you must obtain free tickets months in advance.
 DC also rates as a foodie favorite, with Michelin-starred restaurants and up-and-coming trendy eateries.

 In Virginia’s largest city, Virginia Beach, the boardwalk stretches for 3-miles, bordering a wide sand beach.
 The world’s biggest naval base, Naval Station Norfolk, anchors in Norfolk, where Nauticus, a maritime museum, pays homage to the sea with hands-on exhibits.
 In Virginia’s Historic Triangle — Colonial Williamsburg ,Jametown and Yorktown–America took root.
 Thomas Jefferson’s plantation Monticello lies a few miles from Charlottseville, in the Blue Ridge foothills.
 In Shenandoah National Park , admire scenic views on hikes and drives of legendary Skyline Drive.